Erfan4708/JobLinker/README.md

 **Scheduled Task Management:** JobLinker uses Celery Beat for task scheduling, which automates the periodic execution of web crawlers to update the job database with fresh listings.

-**Custom Driver Configuration:** You can configure your own Webdriver settings in the `task.py` file to suit your requirements.
+**Custom Driver Configuration:** You can configure your own driver settings in the `task.py` file to suit your requirements.

 ## Installation